willbeallright-COVID19/willbeallright-COVID19/README.md

 Remember also to bring a valid form of ID to all of your job center appointments.
 Your case will then be considered; if you are eligible to receive the benefit you will receive a notification with a schedule of payments in the post.
 You will also be informed of any further steps you need to take, such as attending appointments, applying for jobs, or undertaking training.
 *Source: [https://www.iamexpat.de/expat-info/social-security/unemployment-benefits-germany-arbeitslosengeld](https://www.iamexpat.de/expat-info/social-security/unemployment-benefits-germany-arbeitslosengeld)*

+### Austria
+**Unemployment benefits in Austria**
+**How to apply for unemployment benefit?**
+In Austria, the leading provider of labor-market related services is Austrian Public Employment Service (AMS).
+If you find yourself unemployed and wish to apply for the unemployment benefit, you should take the following steps:
+1. Register yourself as unemployed – please note that you can do it on the first day after the employment relationship ended at latest or before the end of your employment contract if you know the exact date when you will become unemployed (this does not apply to claims for unemployment benefit).
+This is crucial for the continuity of your insurance.
+There are several ways, how you can do it: through a personal eAMS-account or the AMS website, via post or fax, by phone and via email.
+2. Apply for unemployment benefit appropriate to your current situation through a personal eAMS-account or contact AMS directly.
+Make sure you are eligible for a benefit that you are applying for.

+**What unemployment benefits does AMS offer?**
+Please note that the forms of unemployment benefit as well as its conditions and amounts may differ between Austria’s provinces.

+1. Unemployment benefit – 55% of your net salary
+2. Unemployment benefit and unemployment insurance in EWR countries or in Switzerland
+3. AQUA – Job-related qualification support – financial support to cover the costs of living when you pursue a qualification necessary to get a specific job
+4. Integration support – financial support to employers that decide to hire an unemployed person that is over 50 years old or is unemployed for a longer time
+5. Commuting allowance – for an unemployed person that accepted a job or an apprenticeship that is situated further away from their home
+6. Unemployment exemptions – financial support to cover broadcasting fees or prescriptions for medications
+7. Emergency assistance – when a person is still unemployed, but is not eligible for unemployment benefit anymore
+8. Guaranteed minimum benefit – to cover costs of living of a person who is unemployed and its family
+9. Job application benefit – financial support to cover the traveling costs for job interviews to other regions than where a person lives
+10. Housing benefit – financial support to help cover the housing costs

+COVID-19 short-time work system has been introduced to save jobs.
+A person can still receive 80- 90% of their pay, although their work-time got reduced maximum to 10%.
+This system may be applied for maximum 3 months at first.
+If all requirements are fulfilled, it can be prolonged for another 3-months-period.

+*Source: AMS*

 ## HEALTH INSURANCE
 [Healthcare in Germany](https://www.internations.org/go/moving-to-germany/healthcare) is divided into two sectors: